 - 2.1 The SEA process comprised several stages and which are summarised, in some detail, below. - 2.2 Stage A involved 4 tasks and culminated in a Scoping Report: - Task A1: Identified and reviewed relevant policies, plans and programmes and environmental protection objectives from European, National and Local sources. - Task A2: Collected baseline information to provide a picture of past, present and likely future conditions within the area.
-This helped to establish indicators which will be used to monitor the effects and performance of the Breinton NDP. - Task A3: Focused on the environmental issues identified from the baseline, highlighting key issues and problems within the neighbourhood area. - Task A4: Used the information gathered from Tasks A1-A3 to develop a set of SEA objectives, sometimes referred to as the 'sustainability framework'. - Task A5: Collated the results of Tasks A1-A4 within a Scoping Report, a document which was subject to a statutory 5 week consultation. - 2.3 Stage B involved 4 tasks and assessed the effects of the NDP. - Task B1: Tested NDP Objectives against the SEA Objectives - Task B2: Developed and refined the NDP policies. - Task B3/B4: Predicted and evaluated the significant effects of the NDP - 2.4 Stage C involved preparing a Draft Environmental Report.
-This report presented information compiled during Stage B of the SEA process and formed the Draft Environmental Appraisal of the NDP.
-It accompanied the Draft Plan during its formal Regulation 14 consultation with people who live, work and carry out businesses in the neighbourhood area, as well as statutory bodies listed in the Neighbourhood Planning (General) Regulations 2012. - 2.5 Producing the Draft Environmental Report was therefore a legal requirement and the submission of this report to Herefordshire Council formed Stage D of the SEA process.
-Following the initial Regulation 16 consultation amendments have been made to a number of policies therefore these have been re-assessed and the Environmental Report updated to reflect these changes. - 2.6 This Final Environmental Report represents the last stage of the SEA process, save for any changes made following the formal Re-submission Regulation 16 local authority consultation.
+This helped to establish indicators which will be used to monitor the effects and performance of the Breinton NDP. - Task A3: Focused on the environmental issues identified from the baseline, highlighting key issues and problems within the neighbourhood area. - Task A4: Used the information gathered from Tasks A1-A3 to develop a set of SEA objectives, sometimes referred to as the 'sustainability framework'. - Task A5: Collated the results of Tasks A1-A4 within a Scoping Report, a document which was subject to a statutory 5 week consultation. - 2.3 Stage B involved 4 tasks and assessed the effects of the NDP. - Task B1: Tested NDP Objectives against the SEA Objectives - Task B2: Developed and refined the NDP policies. - Task B3/B4: Predicted and evaluated the significant effects of the NDP - 2.4 Stage C involved preparing an Environmental Report.
+Stage D involves the reassessment of any policies which has been modified as a result of the submission consultation and the independent examination.
+This report presents information complied during Stage B and Stage D of the SEA process and constitutes the Environmental Appraisal of the NDP.
+It accompanies the post examination version of the plan.